Careers

 Select a few tasteful, colorful pieces to hang on your walls or cubical partitions.
 Try using a print of a favorite painting or framing an unusual fabric you bought on your last vacation.

-3. Hang Up Curtains
+3. Hang up Curtains

 If your office has a window, hang translucent curtains over the utilitarian mini-blinds.
 Avoid dark or heavy curtain fabric that can make a small space feel like a cave.

-4. Grow A Plant
+4. Grow a Plant

 Plants are a great reminder of the outside world, especially if you are stuck in an office all day.
 Choose a large, potted tree or a few smaller potted flowers.
 Avoid having more plants than pieces of furniture to balance the space.